Ricardosgeral/relier/README.md

 ### Internet connection available

-Data collection method also works as stated when there is no internet connection.
+Data collection is also done locally.
 That is, if a USB drive is plugged in, data goes to USB, otherwise, data goes to the Micro SD card.

-However, **in addition**, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.JSON* file is provided (see instructions in *Software>Installation* section).
+However, **in addition**, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.JSON* file is provided (see instructions in *Software Installation > server* section).
-With this functionality, you can do a **Live monitoring** of the data being placed in the internet.
+This functionality allows a **Live monitoring** of the data being placed in the sheets.

 **To enable 'Google sheets'**
 -  Select the appropriate option:
    + In the *touchscreen GUI* > *Settings* page > activate the (only) checkbox.
    + In *inputs.ini* file > ensure that *google_sheets = yes*.

-- Provide a name for the *Spreadsheet* and a name for the *Worksheet*:
+- Provide name for the *Spreadsheet* and for the *Worksheet*:
    + In the *touchscreen GUI* > *Settings* page > Give a name to the  spreadsheet (the worksheet name will be the tittle of the CSV filename).
    + In *inputs.ini* file > spreadsheet name is defined by parameter *googlesh* and worksheet name by *filename*.